mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 ### NOTES
 Total Time: **70 Minutes** &nbsp; Run: **10.1 km**

 Really **rough afternoon**.
-I had a headache start around 1000 and I had a couple of regular strength _Advil_ around 1100 and full on shivers there after.
+Headache started at 1000; a couple of regular strength _Advil_ around 1100 and full on shivers there after.
 I slept from 1200 to 1430 then woke up hungry.
-I ate some sugary cereal and about as fast as this headache came on, it faded away.
-I gave my self some extra time before heading out on the run.
+I ate some sugary cereal and about as fast as this all came on, it faded away.

-Again, the _Channel Ridge Trail System_ delivered.
+In the evening, the _Channel Ridge Trail System_ delivered.
 Sometimes I was on the west side of the hill with the fading light of the evening, sometimes I was in the shadowy east side under a huge canopy of trees.
 Just awesome and I felt great too.
 Easy(ish) effort up and down.
 I am feeling thankful.

 <!---->
 ## WEDNESDAY MAR 30 🌤